carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 > ## Exercise 2:
 >
 > Complete the lines of code to obtain the required information
-> What is the interpret the Venn diagrams?
-> Which do you think the best clustering algorithms?

 >> ## Solution
 >>
 > {: .solution}